talex5/flow-tests/README.md

       Using `Lwt_result` adds some overhead to all the times, which helps Conduit a bit, but the pattern is the same.

-Reading from the data flows produces a 4096 test message in 10 byte chunks.
+Reading from the data flows produces a 4096 byte test message in 10 byte chunks.
 Writing to it just records the data.
 Closing it checks that the received data matches the test message.
 The results with test data are: